Common Mistakes That Slow Down Framer Sites (2026)

 Impact: A long intro animation might look impressive, but if visitors have to wait several seconds before they can interact with the page, they’ll likely leave.

-Fix: Minimise entry animations so users see important content instantly.
-Keep effects subtle and lightweight, ensuring they enhance rather than hinder speed optimisation and usability.
+Fix: Minimize entry animations so users see important content instantly.
+Keep effects subtle and lightweight, ensuring they enhance rather than hinder speed optimization and usability.

 3. Neglecting Mobile-First Layout Adjustments